deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 The Alien Protection Army group has claimed responsibility for the unrest via social media, and has promised that more will follow.
 A viral video released by the APA accused Allied forces of being complicit in genocide and mass-murder, and called for *“a reckoning.”*

-Meanwhile, in a statement from the Pentagon the Supreme Allied Commander of Extrasolar Defence, General Gregory Kolbeinn, praised SCERF personnel for resolving what he called *“repeated and concerted assaults on the base”* without bloodshed.
+Meanwhile, in a statement from the Pentagon, the Supreme Allied Commander of Extrasolar Defence General Gregory Kolbeinn praised SCERF personnel for resolving what he called *“repeated and concerted assaults on the base”* without bloodshed.

 *“Under the circumstances, the guards at Scotch Creek would have been entirely justified in using lethal force,”* he said, adding that *“the fact that they were able to repel the attackers using less-lethal means speaks volumes about their calm and professionalism.”*